Combination Long Term Care Policies

 - Death benefit to beneficiaries, net of qualified long term care expenses paid by the policy.
 Some policies have a small death benefit, even if the death benefit is exhausted by long term care.

-- Long term care benefits are tax-free
+- Tax-free Long term care distributions from the annuity

 - Inflation protection is available